evhub/coconut/DOCS.md

 The full list of optional dependencies is:

-- `all`: alias for `jupyter,watch,jobs,mypy,backports,xonsh` (this is the recommended way to install a feature-complete version of Coconut).
+- `all`: alias for `jupyter,watch,mypy,backports,xonsh` (this is the recommended way to install a feature-complete version of Coconut).
 - `jupyter`/`ipython`: enables use of the `--jupyter` / `--ipython` flag.
 - `watch`: enables use of the `--watch` flag.
-- `jobs`: improves use of the `--jobs` flag.
 - `mypy`: enables use of the `--mypy` flag.
 - `backports`: installs libraries that backport newer Python features to older versions, which Coconut will automatically use instead of the standard library if the standard library is not available.
 Specifically:
   - Installs [`typing`](https://pypi.org/project/typing/) and [`typing_extensions`](https://pypi.org/project/typing-extensions/) to backport [`typing`](https://docs.python.org/3/library/typing.html).